 Falls are the number one cause of death for a construction worker.
 And the source of most industrial accidents.
 Most of these deaths are preventable.
 Construction workers most often falls from ladders, scaffolding, or roofs.
 So how can these deaths be prevented?

 In short, safety protocols and equipment can help prevent construction falls.
 Unless necessary precautions and equipment are used on-site, the risk of workers falling from heights is always present.
 In order to make the workplace safer for workers, employers may need to adopt technological solutions or at least train the workers accordingly.
 An example of the former might be the use of remote control technology, which allows machine operators to safely operate their machines at a distance.
 Wireless remote controls (learn more on remote control system safety) allow users to operate heavy machines in zones that are unsafe.
 Below are similar suggestions that could be implemented in the workplace to ensure the safety of construction workers.

 Tips for Preventing Construction Falls

 1) Be Mindful of Slip and Trip Hazards

 Construction workers may not consider slip and trip hazards to be fall hazards.
 These falls often cause back, neck and knee injuries.
 Slips and trips lead to the highest number of days lost from the job.

 Workers need to be aware of ground elevation changes.
 They should also be provided a ladder when necessary.
 Conditions on the job that make tripping or slipping more likely should be corrected.
 For example, the only pathway to the other side of a job site should not be through the middle of a bunch of hoses or pipes.
-An employer paying attention to job site conditions can make a big difference toward reducing worker injuries.
+An employer paying attention to job site conditions can make a big difference in reducing worker injuries.

 2) Plan the Work in Advance